MakePlusGroup/MakePlusProject/README.md

 ## Known Application Bugs
-- Histogram is slow to load due to tkinter limitations
-- Mail parser does not show the correct errors
 - If show model window is open, the main GUI window will not update until the show model window is closed
-- If show model window is open,  application will not classify properly
-- When the classify button is repeatedly pressed multiple times, the application will become not responding
+- When the classify button is repeatedly pressed multiple times, the application will stall.
 - When classifying is processing and user clicks any button before processing is complete will cause the program to not function properly
-- Prone to crash when histogram and show model window are open at the same time
-- When logged into mail parser, if you leave screen or close application an error will show

 ## Installation: